-My technical experience includes chemical and petrochemical processes, polymer science, gas technology, membrane separation, nonwoven fabrics, absorbent articles, coextruded plastic films (including nanolayer films) and related processes, plastic and paper laminates, steel alloys, steelmaking processes, refractory materials, retractable stadium roofs, digital televisions, cellular telephones, wastewater treatment and particleboard manufacturing.
+My technical experience includes chemical and petrochemical processes, polymer science, gas technology, nuclear fuels, membrane separation, biodegradable plastics and articles, nonwoven fabrics, absorbent articles, coextruded plastic films (including nanolayer films) and related packages and processes, plastic and paper laminates, steel alloys, steelmaking processes, refractory materials, retractable stadium roofs, digital televisions, cellular telephones, wastewater treatment and particleboard manufacturing.

 - Representative Transactions

 I negotiated the sale of a patent portfolio and related equipment covering a complex process for producing coextruded multilayer films having large numbers of very thin layers, to a large European company.